ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 Firmware handling
 =================
-Ardupilot supports Revolution and RevoMini in Stable releases.
+ArduPilot supports Revolution and RevoMini in Stable releases.
 Firmware files can be found `here <http://firmware.ardupilot.org/>`__

 First time flashing ArduPilot requires to boot your device in DFU mode to flash an ArduPilot compatible bootloader and firmware file.